Zoher15/Zero-shot-s2/README.md

       * Generate `.tex` LaTeX table files in `config.TABLES_DIR`.
       * Some scripts might print tables or summaries to the console.
   * **Data Loading Scripts (`experiments/load_d3.py`)**:
-      * Download images to the specified save directory (e.g., `data/D3/`).
+      * Download images to the specified save directory (e.g., `data/d3/`).
       * Produce a log file detailing the download process.

 ## Troubleshooting

   * **`FileNotFoundError`**:
       * Ensure that all required dataset files (CSVs, image directories) are correctly placed as per the "Data Preparation" section and that paths in `config.py` point to them correctly.
+Pay attention to directory and file casing, especially on case-sensitive systems like Linux.
       * Verify that output directories specified in `config.py` are writable.
   * **`ModuleNotFoundError`**:
       * Make sure your virtual environment is activated.